edgedb/edgedb/docs/internals/protocol/dataformats.rst

 .. _ref_protocol_fmt_local_date:

-std::local_date
+cal::local_date
 ===============

-The :eql:type:`std::local_date` values are represented as a 32-bit integer, most sigificant byte first.
+The :eql:type:`cal::local_date` values are represented as a 32-bit integer, most sigificant byte first.
 The value is the number of *days* between the encoded date and January 1st 2000.